TMJ Physio Melbourne: Alleviate Jaw Pain and Headaches

 If you’re experiencing jaw pain, clicking when yawning or eating, headaches, teeth grinding, tinnitus or neck pain, a visit to a TMJ physio is a good idea.
 These are all signs of TMJ or jaw dysfunction – a condition affecting up to 60-70% of the population that can result from injury, teeth or jaw malocclusion, disease or lifestyle (hello, slouchy).

 At The Alignment Studio, our friendly team of physios can assist with comprehensive TMJ treatment in Melbourne CBD.
-Our highly experienced physio for TMJ will diagnose your condition, treat your joints and affected muscles and prescribe exercises to reduce your TMJ pain and get things moving smoothly again.
+Our highly experienced physios for TMJ pain and dysfunction, Maysam Al-Bermani and Nursah Katkak will diagnose your condition, treat your joints and affected muscles and prescribe exercises to reduce your TMJ pain and get things moving smoothly again.

 TMJ is short for temporomandibular joint or, in simpler terms, jaw joint.
 Our two TMJs allow the jaw to be suspended under the skull and assist with eating and speaking.
 They occur where the hollow in the under-surface of the side skull bone meets a rounded prominence at the top of the jaw bone (mandible).